-As one of the nation’s favourite vegetable, potatoes are easy to grow, used in a variety of dishes and are even one of the main ingredients in Whiskey!
+As one of the nation’s favourite vegetable, it’s easy to grow potatoes.
+They are used in a variety of dishes and are even one of the main ingredients in Whiskey!

-So whether you enjoy them chipped, roasted or in a salad, potatoes are a fantastic veg to grow in your garden.
+So whether you enjoy them chipped, roasted or in a salad, potatoes are a fantastic vegetable to grow in your garden.

 Recommended potatoes varieties